Finding Aid to the Papers of Bernard F. Burke, 1959-2010

 Biography: Bernard Flood Burke was born on 7 June 1928.
 He received his undergraduate physics degree from Massachusetts Institute of Technology (MIT) in 1950 and his Ph.
 D. in physics, also from MIT, in 1953.
 From 1953-1965 he was a staff member at Carnegie Institution of Washington, engaged primarily in research in radio astronomy, and was Chair of the Radio Astronomy Section from 1962-1965.
 In 1965 he joined the MIT faculty as Professor of Physics, and later became the William A. M. Burden Professor of Astrophysics.
 During his long tenure at MIT he supervised numerous doctoral students, many of whom have gone on to distinguished careers.

 Burke's research extended over a large variety of topics.
 He was co-discoverer in 1955 of radio noise from Jupiter, and his work included the search for gravitational lenses, ground-based very long baseline interferometry, very long baseline interferometry from space, and the study of exo-planets.
-Burke was the co-author, along with Peter Wilkinson and F. Graham-Smith, of the popular text book, Introduction to Radio Astronomy, which is in its 3rd edition.
+Burke was the co-author, along with Peter Wilkinson and F. Graham-Smith, of the popular text book, Introduction to Radio Astronomy, which has had several editions since its original 1997 publication.

 Burke died on 5 August 2018.

 Publication rights: Copyright has not been assigned to The National Radio Astronomy Observatory.
 All requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist, who will forward them to the executor of the Burke estate.